The content shared below is also available in this printable PDF flyer “The Budget and Your Taxes” using the free Adobe Acrobat program.

 - No Star: $61/month, $2.00/day

 - Basic STAR: $63-$76/month, $2.08-$2.50/day

 - Enhanced STAR: $47-$75/month, $1.54-$2.47/day

 - Basic STAR: $30-$41/month, $0.97-$1.36/day

 - No Star: $42/month, $1.38/day

 Estimates are based on current assessments and equalization rates.
 Actual tax rates are set in August.
 Basic STAR exempts some of an owner-occupied home’s assessed value from school taxes.
 Enhanced STAR provides an increased benefit for the primary residences of senior citizens (age 65 and older) with qualifying incomes ($86,300 or less for the 2019-20 school year).
+On April 15, the New York State Department of Taxation and Finance clarified information on the maximum STAR savings and the STAR credit program.
 Learn more at www.tax.ny.gov/pit/property.